whackone/docs/src/as3/types.md

 ## Structural object

 Structural object types are compiled into efficient structures.
 Note that structural object types have sensitive field order; thus, structural object types with equivalent fields but in different orders will be incompatible.
+Structural object types also have sensitive ASDoc comments, so they may be incompatible depending on them.

 Two structural object types are compatible only if either a) one is used as a subset of another or b) fields are equivalent and consist of the same order and the same ASDoc comments.